elb-min-uhh/atom-elearnjs/README.md

 ### Sections

-The only method to create `<section>` elements, used by the _elearn.js_ to create pages, is the following syntax:
+Sections are automatically created at headings.
+These sections are used by _elearn.js_ to create pages.
+This can be changed in the _settings_ of this atom package.
+By default headings up to `### Heading 3` will start a new section with the name set to the headings text.

+If you only want a specific heading to not start a new section, insert `<!--no-section-->` into the headings text like this:

+    ## Example Heading <!--no-section-->

+If you disable this option or want a new section at a specific point, you can insert

     |||SECTION_NAME///

 This way the html will contain a surrounding `<section name="SECTION_NAME">`.

-You should always insert the first section before everything else (besides not displayed elements like the _meta information_ or _imprint_ below).
+__Notice:__ You should always insert the first section before everything else (besides not displayed elements like the _meta information_ or _imprint_ below).
 Other displayed elements before the first section will otherwise always be visible.

-An option to create sections automatically at specific headings is planned.

 ### Meta Information